cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 call 04-channel 'ChanOpenInit'.
 An error is returned if the controller portID is already in use.
 An `OnChannelOpenInit` event is emitted which can be picked up by an offchain process such as a relayer.
 The account will be registered during the OnChanOpenTry step on the host chain.
+This function must be called after an OPEN connection is already esablished with the given connection and counterparty connection identifiers.

 ```typescript
 function InitInterchainAccount(connectionId: string, counterPartyConnectionId: string, owner: string) returns (error){